Breathless (Spanish TV series): Production

 The eight-part series is from Carlos Montero Castiñeira, who is the show's creator and showrunner.
 A production of El Desorden Crea, the series is executive produced by Carlos Montero Castiñeira and Diego Betancor.
 It is directed by David Pinillo and Marta Font, and written by Montero, Carlos Ruano, Guillermo Escribano, and Pablo Saiz.

 The cast includes Najwa Nimri, Aitana Sánchez-Gijón, Blanca Suárez, Manu Ríos and Abril Zamora.
-In December 2024, it was announced that Netflix had renewed the series for a second season, with French actress Rachel Lascar and Spanish singer Pablo Alborán also being cast in new roles.
+In December 2024, it was announced that Netflix had renewed the series for a second season, with French actress Rachel Lascar and Spanish singer Pablo Alborán being cast in new roles.
+Later reports confirmed that Gustavo Salmerón and Claudia Traisac had also joined the cast in said season.
+In February 2026, Netflix renewed the show for a third season, later confirmed to be the final.
+Filming began in May 2026, with Belén Cuesta, Asia Ortega, Carlos González, Albert Salazar and Nacho Fresneda joining as series regulars, while Alborán and Traisac would be reprising their roles.
+At the same time, Zamora revealed that she would not be returning for the third season due to scheduling conflicts with other projects.

 Broadcast

 The series premiered globally on Netflix on 30 August 2024.
+The second season was released on 31 October 2025.

 Reception

 On the review aggregator website Rotten Tomatoes, Breathless holds an approval rating of 71%.

 Rebecca Cook writing for Digital Spy warned that the show may not be for those who are particularly squeamish given the nature of some of the hospital scenes, but along with the impossibly good looking people and the relationship drama there is also a political message of the pressure on a health service.
 She states that "some "will likely be put off by the politicking and the gore, while hardline medical procedural fans will guffaw at some of the plot contrivances… fans of Grey's Anatomy looking for something fresh-faced on a similar soapy level will relish the melodrama".